I think I have a learning disability, but have never been tested. How do I get tested?

-- We strongly recommend that you make an appointment or visit during an office hour with each professor to go over your letter together.
+- We strongly recommend that you make an appointment or visit during an office hour with each professor to discuss your accommodations.
 This ensures that everyone is clear on how the accommodations will be implemented in each particular class.
-Once the details are worked out and you and the professor sign and date the letter, the accommodations are in place.

 - If you or your professor has concerns regarding any of the accommodations, contact the EAC immediately.

 - Accommodations approved by the EAC are not retroactive.

 Do I need to meet with the EAC each semester to receive accommodations?

 - No, but you do need to submit a request for accommodations in each class every semester.
 Accommodation letters are specific to each class, so anytime you have a schedule change (add or drop classes, changes sections of the same class) you will need to submit request or cancel your accommodations through the Access Portal.
 If you need to make any changes to your accommodations then you will schedule an appointment with the EAC to discuss your concerns.